Follow our cybersecurity analyst curriculum

 • Incident management phases: Identification, containment, analysis, eradication, recovery.

-• Analyzing indicators of compromise (IOC): URLs, IP addresses, malware signatures.
+• Compromise Indicator Analysis (IOC): URL, IP addresses, malware signatures.

-• Tools for analyzing malware and suspicious files.
+• Scanning tools for malware and suspicious files.

 Afternoon: Incident response and crisis management

-• Developing an incident response plan: Process and key steps.
+• Development of an incident response plan: Key processes and steps.

-• Managing cybersecurity incidents: Coordination with internal and external teams.
+• Cybersecurity Incident Management: Coordination with internal and external teams.

-• Hands-on workshop: Simulating a response to a security incident.
+• Practical workshop: Simulation of a response to a security incident.

 Day 4: Securing Networks and Systems

-• Objective: Acquire the skills needed to secure computer networks and systems.
+• Objective: To acquire the necessary skills to secure networks and computer systems.

-• Firewalls and Virtual Private Networks (VPN): Configuration and best practices.
+• Firewall and Virtual Private Networks (VPN): Configuration and best practices.

-• Securing network communications: Secure protocols (HTTPS, SSL/TLS).
+• Network communication security: Secure protocols (HTTPS, SSL/TLS).

 • Network segmentation techniques and network access control.

-• Securing operating systems (Windows, Linux, macOS): Hardening, user and privilege management.
+• Secure operating systems (Windows, Linux, macOS): Hardening, user management and privileges.

-• Hands-on workshop: Securing a Windows/Linux server against common attacks.
+• Practical workshop: Secure Windows/Linux server against common attacks.

 Day 5: Cryptography and Data Protection

-• Objective: Understand cryptographic concepts and how they are used to protect data.
+• Objective: To understand cryptography concepts and how it is used to protect data.

-• Principles of cryptography: Symmetric and asymmetric encryption.
+• Principles of cryptography: Symmetrical and asymmetrical encryption.

 • Common algorithms: AES, RSA, SHA-256, etc.